Wrinkling of an elastic sheet floating on a liquid sphere: Introduction

 We consider a circular elastic sheet floating on a liquid spherical substrate.
-Assuming the center of the sheet being the north pole, the sheet tries to wrap the spherical cap, which is not possible without inducing compressive stresses due to the positive curvature of the sphere (substrate).
-The sheet being thin, rather than by compression, these stresses are relaxed by small-scale wrinkling out of plane.
-In physics, this type of problems are very popular as prototypical examples of instabilities, and often serve as testing grounds for newly developed theories~\cite{KuRuDaMe20}.
-Mathematically, it belongs to a large class of problems, where the microstructure can be explained via minimization of non-convex energies -- sometimes referred to as energy-driven pattern formation~\cite{Ko07}.
+Assuming the center of the sheet is the north pole, the sheet tries to wrap the spherical cap, which is not possible without inducing compressive stresses due to the positive curvature of the sphere (substrate).
+Since the sheet is thin, these stresses are relaxed not by compression but by small-scale wrinkling out of plane.
+In physics, this type of problem is very popular as a prototypical example of instabilities, and often serves as a testing ground for newly developed theories~\cite{KuRuDaMe20}.
+Mathematically, it belongs to a large class of problems where the microstructure can be explained via minimization of non-convex energies---sometimes referred to as energy-driven pattern formation~\cite{Ko07}.

-The model of a circular sheet floating on a deformable ball was, from the mathematical point of view, previously studied by Kohn and the first author~\cite{BeKo17}, under the assumption that the underlying compliant substrate is made from an elastic material.
-While mathematically convenient (see Section \ref{sec2}), the physical experiments favor the situation with a liquid substrate~\cite{PaDeSa+15, KiSc+12}.
+The model of a circular sheet floating on a deformable ball was, from the mathematical point of view, previously studied by Kohn and the first author~\cite{BeKo17}, under the assumption that the underlying compliant substrate is elastic.
+While mathematically convenient---since a special balance among several terms in the energy functional ensures that the limit of the leading‑order contributions is independent of the thickness (see Sections~\ref{sec:heuristic} and \ref{sec:effectivefunctional} for more details)---physical experiments favor the setting with a liquid substrate~\cite{PaDeSa+15, KiSc+12}.

-The elastic sheets (e.g., polystyrene) range in thickness from several tens to a few hundred nanometers, making them quite challenging to handle.
+Elastic sheets (e.g., polystyrene) range in thickness from several tens to a few hundred nanometers, making them quite challenging to handle.
 One effective approach to manipulate these sheets is to transfer them from a solid substrate, such as glass, directly onto a liquid surface.
 In the experiments~\cite{PaDeSa+15, KiSc+12}, the sheet is placed on a liquid drop, which is then gradually reduced in size, thereby increasing the substrate's curvature in a controlled manner.